 A few more things to remember

-Now when you know, what each of these nutrient groups is good for there are a few things that you need to know.
+Now that you know what each of these nutrient groups is good for there are a few more things that you need to know.

 - Go for natural.
 Food can’t be grown in the lab and neither can vitamins.
 Many people still have no idea that most vitamins on the market are made from coal or crude oil.
 These products create chemical imbalances.
 I use only naturally cultured certified organic multivitamins because they do not cause nausea when they are ingested and the body is capable of absorbing and processing them more efficiently because they are real food.

 - Go for capsules or powder and ditch tablets whenever possible because tablets contain additional bonding agents and are heat processed.
 Capsules are better for less stable supplements such as probiotics and EFA’s because they are less likely to oxidize when capsulated.

-- Go for glass packaging because plastic leaches into the product and may have a long-term negative effect on the body and our environment.
+- Go for glass packaging because plastic leaches into the product and may have a long-term negative effects on the body and our environment.
 Glass is natural packaging made of silica - one of the most common elements in the earth’s crust.

 - Go for quality and do your math.
-Some manufacturers may try to convince you that they can make and sell an all natural product for fifteen or twenty dollars.
+Some manufacturers may try to convince you that they can make and sell an all-natural product for $15 or $20 dollars.
 In reality, it is impossible unless they source second-grade quality ingredients or use artificial ingredients or fillers.

-- Remember essential supplements are not drugs or pills but nutrients that used to be present in food but are now often missing because of intensive agriculture.
+- Remember essential supplements are not drugs or pills but nutrients that used to be present in food and are now often missing because of intensive agriculture.

-- Supplementing these six nutrient groups in four essential supplements is the foundation of treating or preventing any disease for dogs of any age.
-Nature does not make a difference between puppies, adults and seniors.
+- Supplementing these six nutrient groups in four essential supplements is the foundation of treating or preventing any disease in dogs of any age.
+Nature does not know the difference between puppies, adults and seniors.
 As soon as puppies are weaned they should be getting real food and essential supplements.